 Portuguese Christmas Fruit Cake Recipe

-Visit Portugal on Christmas and don’t eat Bolo Rei is the same to visit Rome and don’t eat pizza!
+Visiting Portugal on Christmas and not eating Bolo Rei is the same as visiting Rome and not eating pizza!

 What is Bolo Rei?

 Bolo Rei is a sweet bread filled with almonds, walnuts, pine nuts, and raisins.
 On the top, it has candied fruit and icing sugar.

 The recipe arrived in Portugal in 1875.
 When the famous Confeitaria Nacional in Lisbon contracted a French pastry chef, this is a typical cake in Toulouse, France – the gâteau des Rois.
 The pastry launched this cake on the Three Kings Day (Epiphany).
 We eat this cake from the first week of December till the Epiphany (January 6).

 This cake symbolizes the gifts offered by the Three Kings to the Baby Jesus.
 The crust represents the gold, the dried and crystallized fruits, the myrrh, and the aroma of the cake, the incense.

 Read here: What do they eat in Portugal for Christmas?

 How many calories have a slice of king cake with 100 gr?